helwy/tayar/README.md

 3. **How can I make the cookie modal only appear for users in countries that require me to ask for consent?**
 - You are what is wrong with this world.

+## Roadmap - التخطيط

+In no particular order, the following are some of the planned features and enhancements for Laravel Tayar:

+- Improvements to the Arabic localisation file.
+- More localisation files for other languages to be included.
+- Look into general user experience improvements.
+- Users list in the admin dashboard.
+- Option to change user full name field to first name and last name.
+- Notifications for users.
+- Tests for the added features.

 ## Contact - التواصل

+If you have any questions or need help with anything, feel free to contact me at [hassanelwy@gmail.com](mailto:hassanelwy@gmail.com).
+If you have any issues or suggestions, please open an issue on the GitHub repository.

 ## Contributing - المساهمة

+If you would like to contribute to Laravel Tayar, please fork the repository and submit a pull request.
+Your contributions would be highly appreciated.
+You can also open an issue if you have any suggestions or issues.

 ## License - الترخيص